Core ML Tools FAQs#

 Why optimize.torch is better than PyTorch’s default quantization#

 You can use PyTorch’s quantization APIs directly, and then convert the model to Core ML.
 However, the converted model performance may not be optimal.
 The PyTorch API default settings (symmetric asymmetric quantization modes and which ops are quantized) are not optimal for the Core ML stack and Apple hardware.
-If you use the Core ML Tools coremltools.optimize.torch APIs, as described in Training-Time Quantization, the correct default settings are applied automatically.
+If you use the Core ML Tools coremltools.optimize.torch APIs the correct default settings are applied automatically.

 Use a compiled model for faster initialization#